ceynri/win10-setup/README.md

 # Windows 10 Setup Scripts

-Windows 10 setup scripts for fresh installs
+Windows 10 setup scripts for fresh installs.
+By executing the script, you can complete your scheduled system configuration and the installation of common software **semi-automatically**.

 ## What will the scripts do